5 Best Metal Bed Frames for Heavy People

 Weight Capacity: 700 lbs | Height: 14″

 While the Olee Sleep frame offers a lower weight capacity than our top picks, its 700-pound limit is still substantial enough for many plus-size individuals.
-Where it truly shines is balancing strength with style.
+Where it stands out is how it balances support with a more polished look..

 What Sets It Apart:

 The Olee Sleep frame features a sleek black powder-coated finish that gives it a more furniture-like appearance compared to utilitarian options.
-The closely spaced steel slats provide excellent mattress support while preventing sagging.
+The closely spaced steel slats give the mattress solid support and help prevent sagging.

 Non-slip tape on the slats keeps your mattress firmly in place, addressing a common frustration for heavier sleepers who often find their mattresses shifting during the night.